-The case discovered by Snyk was seemingly carried out to perform a sophisticated type of mobile attribution fraud; however, the way at which this scheme came to play was the real cause for concern.
+The case discovered by Snyk was seemingly carried out to perform a sophisticated type of mobile attribution fraud; however, the way this scheme came to play was a real cause for concern.

-The potential applications of such a security loophole would mean that similar methods for harvesting sensitive user-data are most likely already in use across other apps for reasons beyond attribution fraud.
+The potential applications of such a security loophole would mean that similar methods for harvesting sensitive user-data are most likely already in use across other apps for reasons that go beyond attribution fraud.

-While harvesting user-data for other purposes, the case presented is believed to have been mainly focused on generating revenue through mobile attribution fraud, applying an evolved form of install hijacking.
+While harvesting user-data for other purposes, the case presented is believed to have been mainly focused on generating revenue by way of mobile attribution fraud, applying an evolved form of install hijacking.